Health Reimbursement Arrangement (HRA)

 The questions and answers below pertain to enrollment into an HRA with a medical plan and Purdue base contributions.
 For questions specific to the Healthy Boiler Wellness program (opening an HRA, earnings), visit the HSA/FSA/HRA section of the Healthy Boiler FAQ.

-Can I have an HRA if I have Medicare or TRICARE?
+Can I have an HRA if I have Medicare, Medicaid, or TRICARE?

-Yes – neither impacts your ability to have an HRA as the eligibility rules for an HRA are different from those of an HSA.
+Yes – Coverage under these does not impact your ability to have an HRA as the eligibility rules for an HRA are different from those of an HSA.

 Do the HRA and its funds roll over year-to-year?